-The Australian premiere of The Red Pill was to have been in Melbourne in early November.
-Not any more.
+The Australian premiere of The Red Pill was to have been in Melbourne in early November 2016.
+That didn’t happen.
 A feminist petition on change.org saw Palace Cinemas crumble and give in to their demands to cancel the event.
 This discussion thread looks at some of the misrepresentations made in the text accompanying that petition.

-There are now several change.org petitions underway seeking to have Palace Cinemas reverse its decision, a link to one of which is provided below:
+There were then several change.org petitions underway seeking to have Palace Cinemas reverse its decision, a link to one of which is provided below:

-More than 8,000 people have already signed this – almost 4x the number of people who signed the petition that saw the screening axed!
+More than 8,000 people signed this – almost four times the number of people who signed the petition that saw the screening axed!
 This petition provides a copy of the letter sent by Palace Cinemas advising that they were cancelling the event.
 The comments added by petitioners are also quite instructive.

-To my knowledge no-one in Australia has yet seen The Red Pill.
+To my knowledge (at the time this blog post was uploaded) no-one in Australia had yet seen The Red Pill.
 Not the feminists who started and signed the petition, nor Palace Cinemas, no one.
 All we know about it comes via interviews with the film-maker, a movie trailer and reviews from screenings in the USA.
 There is no evidence to indicate that the film contains anything offensive or upsetting to the average adult.

 This is what feminists do.
 Not the benign dictionary-definition feminists, I mean the ones in real life.
 You only need to see how often the ‘censorship’ tag appears in posts in this blog.
 Censorship and the erasure of dissenting voices, by whatever means, is absolutely a central theme in gender feminism.